Module 2

 Introduction

 Events are a valuable way of raising the profile of cultural heritage sites and importantly, of raising revenue to support heritage.
-This workshop will examine the role that events can play in the effective communication of heritage, highlight its management challenges and help build new audiences at local, national and international level.
+This module will examines the role that events can play in the effective communication of heritage, highlight its management challenges and help build new audiences at local, national and international level.

 Content